Intuitive Machines Inc. (LUNR) Shares Down Despite Recent Market Volatility

-Intuitive Machines Inc. (NASDAQ: LUNR)’s stock price has decreased by -4.08 compared to its previous closing price of 20.10.
-However, the company has experienced a -76.48% decline in its stock price over the last five trading sessions.
+Intuitive Machines Inc. (NASDAQ: LUNR)’s stock price has decreased by -11.24 compared to its previous closing price of 14.15.
+However, the company has seen a -37.51% decrease in its stock price over the last five trading sessions.

 Is It Worth Investing in Intuitive Machines Inc. (NASDAQ: LUNR) Right Now?